Split shape

 Show me

-Step 3 Move down to the level to split section and use the dropdown data path to select the required data element to split - for example:
+Move down to the level to split section.
+If you added source details in the previous step, you can use the dropdown data path to select the required data element to split - for example:

 Remember - any data (including nested data) within the selected element will be split out into a new payload.